On The Scalability of P2P Swarming Systems: Numerical Results

-In this section we present numerical results obtained with the Markov model and the approximate queueing network model.
-Our goals are: $(a)$ to show how the throughput varies with different model parameters; $(b)$ to motivate the proposed server and peer policies. {\footnote{Appendices D and E contain additional results on the transient system analysis and about peers that reside in the system after completing their downloads.}}
+In this section we present numerical results obtained with the queueing network model and the detailed Markov model.
+The results presented in this section complement emulations with real BitTorrent clients present in~\cite{diego}, which showed that the missing piece syndrome can occur in practice, and that the assessment of throughput must account for it.
+Our goals are to: $(a)$ use the detailed Markov model to validate the queueing network model; $(b)$ show how the throughput varies with different model parameters and $(c)$ motivate the proposed server and peer policies.\footnote{Appendix~C contains additional results about peers that reside in the system after completing their downloads.}